 Welcome to horse country, where thoroughbreds race on the fertile ground of the Bluegrass state.

-Plan Your Trip to Lexington
+Plan Your Trip to Lexington by Private Jet

 If urgent, call us 24x7 at (888) 593-9066

-Private Jet Charter Flights to/from Lexington
+Lexington Private Jet Charter Flights

 Lexington may celebrate everything equine, but that doesn’t mean you have to be a horse rider to enjoy all that this Kentucky city has to offer.
 A great place to do business and enjoy urban amenities, Lexington also has many historic sites, homes, and parks.
-Wash down your day with a local bourbon from one of the city’s distilleries and do some sightseeing aboard a horse drawn carriage along the city streets.Read more about private jet charter flights in Lexington
+Wash down your day with a local bourbon from one of the city’s distilleries and do some sightseeing aboard a horse drawn carriage along the city streets.Read more about our private jet charter flights in Lexington.

 Located within the heart of the Bluegrass region of Kentucky, Lexington is known as the Horse Capital of the World.
 Miles of pasture, farms, equestrian facilities, and racetracks surround the city.
 Here, all kinds of horses are bred, trained, sold and celebrated.
 The area is noted for its natural beauty where fertile, limestone-rich soil helps fertilize the largest genus in the grass family, poa pratensis, otherwise known as bluegrass.
 Lexington is also known for its educational institutions, including serving as the main campus for the University of Kentucky.
 A center for business, the city is the home to two large printing giants, Xerox and Lexmark, as well as the JIF peanut butter plant, which produces more peanut butter than any other factory in the world.
 Aeronautics giant Lougheed Martin and Amazon.com also employ a number of Lexington’s residents.